dimzachar/capstone_mlzoomcamp/README.md

 ```

-To open the `notebook.ipynb` and see what is inside (optional), run jupyter
+To open the `notebook.ipynb` and see what is inside (optional - running the whole thing would probably take min 2 hours), run jupyter

 ```bash
 pipenv run jupyter notebook